 - Information from any source, including parents, about possible child abuse cannot be kept confidential. - Information and records about children who are the subject of a Child Protection Plan will be given only to those people who need it and will be kept strictly confidential by them.

-If parents have any concerns, they should contact: Andy Done, Megan Ritchie & Clara Clark.
+f parents have any concerns, they should contact: Andy Done, Megan Ritchie, Clara Clark and d Jodie Tyrer Signed: Headteacher Date:

-Signed: